 # – Gorski kotar

 *TIP: Some parts of Croatia are great for hiking.
-Velebit is the biggest mountain, but if you’re planning on climbing it be sure to have a good equipment and enough water with you (each year a few tourists have to be rescued from Velebit, because they’re trying to conquer it in their flip flops).
+Velebit is the biggest mountain, but if you’re planning on climbing it be sure to have the proper equipment and enough water with you (each year a few tourists have to be rescued from Velebit, because they’re trying to conquer it in their flip flops).
 For some lighter mountaineering, I strongly recommend Medvednica mountain next to Zagreb.
 While I was living in Zagreb, I would climb it almost every weekend.
-There are some lovely restaurants with a home made food there, as well.
+There are some lovely restaurants with homemade food there, as well.

 Adriatic coast is what’s coming to most people’s mind when thinking about Croatia.
 With its transparent blue sea and more than 1,000 islands it is absolutely a beautiful place to visit.

 The westernmost part of the coastline is called Istria.
 It’s also the biggest peninsula in Croatia.
 It’s my personal favourite, and I’m spending there some time each summer.
 It has a lot of Roman cultural heritage and ruins.
 Most of them are in Pula, that’s also the biggest town in a region and where the airport is.
 Rovinj, Poreč and Novigrad are some of my favourite places there and I’m recommending all of them.
 Grožnjan and Motovun, at Istria’s inland, are small Medieval towns located at the top of the hills.
 The region is also famous for its traditional pasta and truffles.